sabouaram/keycloak-auth-demo/README.md

 - **PostgreSQL 15** as the Keycloak database
 - **Go application** as the Service Provider (SP)

-The setup uses HTTP-only configuration for development purposes (HTTPS is disabled by default but can be used with self signed / trusted certs).
+The setup uses HTTP-only configuration for learning purposes (HTTPS is disabled by default but can be used with self signed / trusted certs).

 ## Prerequisites